Nystatin and Triamcinolone

 Frequency not defined.

-Dermatologic: Acne, allergic dermatitis, dryness, folliculitis, hypertrichosis, hypopigmentation, maceration of the skin, miliaria, perioral dermatitis, skin atrophy, striae
+Dermatologic: Acne vulgaris, allergic dermatitis, atrophic striae, folliculitis, hypertrichosis, hypopigmentation, maceration of the skin, miliaria, perioral dermatitis, skin atrophy, xeroderma

 Concerns related to adverse effects: